arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Haonan Qiu(邱浩楠)**, an undergraduate majoring in computer science at School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen.
-I'm interested in Adversarial Learning, Deep Learning, and Computer Vision (particularly deep generative models).
+I'm interested in Adversarial Machine Learning, Deep Learning, and Computer Vision (particularly deep generative models).

 Before starting the last year of the undergraduatey, I gaped one year to explore my research interests.
 I firstly joined Sensetime as a research intern.
 After that, I was supervised by [Prof. Bo Li](http://www.crystal-boli.com/) in UIUC remotely and worked closely with [Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/).
-We have done a lot of exciting research about Adversarial Learning.
+We have done a lot of exciting research about Adversarial Machine Learning.

 Now I go back to school as a senior student. **I’m eager to pursue a future PhD position (2020 FALL).** Feel free to drop me an email.